A little background; where are you from, what inspired you to become a mixologist?

 Blanco?
 Reposado?
 Or Añejo?

-I love Blancos to get a sense of terroir and the passion the distillers put into the production but Reposados and Añejos are fun to mess around with because of the different notes you can highlight.
+I love Blancos to get a sense of terroir and the passion the distillers put into the production but Reposados and Añejos are fun to play around with because of the different notes you can highlight.
 They’re great spirits to test the waters with for people who are adamant about not liking tequila, until they realize just how nuanced the world is and flavor profiles of tequila can be.

 Have you been to Mexico?
 If so, tell us about your favorite memory